Although probiotics and prebiotics sound very similar, the way the two function is very different.

 Is there anything prebiotics can’t do?
 As if soothing your tummy, boosting your immunity, and helping control your weight wasn’t enough, prebiotics may also help you maintain healthy cholesterol levels.

-It is prebiotics naturally high-fibre content that is responsible for their cholesterol-lowering benefits.
-Fibre acts a bit like a ‘broom’ for the digestive system, helping to clear out toxins, spent hormones and excess LDL (bad) cholesterol.
-Without adequate fibre, these toxins and cholesterol are re-absorbed back into the circulatory system.[8]
+It is prebiotics naturally high-fiber content that is responsible for their cholesterol-lowering benefits.
+Fiber acts a bit like a ‘broom’ for the digestive system, helping to clear out toxins, spent hormones, and excess LDL (bad) cholesterol.
+Without adequate fiber, these toxins and cholesterol are re-absorbed back into the circulatory system.[8]

-Many prebiotic-rich foods (including oats, seaweed, legumes and kiwifruit) contain a special kind of fiber called soluble fiber, which combines with water to form a gel or mucilage.
-This gel binds with excess cholesterol, toxins and spent hormones in the digestive tract and helps remove them from the body.
-Without sufficient soluble these nasties are reabsorbed.[9]
-Foods high in soluble fibre can actually limit the absorption of LDL cholesterol.
+Many prebiotic-rich foods (including oats, seaweed, legumes, and kiwifruit) contain a special kind of fiber called soluble fiber, which combines with water to form a gel or mucilage.
+This gel binds with excess cholesterol, toxins, and spent hormones in the digestive tract and helps remove them from the body.
+Without sufficient solubility these nasties are reabsorbed.[9]
+Foods high in soluble fiber can actually limit the absorption of LDL cholesterol.

 To investigate the effects of prebiotics on cholesterol levels, Causey et al.[10] prescribed a group of men with elevated cholesterol to eat 20g of inulin from chicory root every day.
 After three weeks, the group had experienced a significant reduction in blood triglyceride levels.
 Another study produced similarly pleasing results with daily consumption of 10g of inulin for three weeks.[11]